Framed cohomological Hall algebras and cohomological stable envelopes: Abstract

 \subsection{Acknowledgments}

-I want to thank my advisor Giovanni Felder for his guidance and for his constant attention throughout the development of this project.
-I also thank Richard Rimanyi for drawing my attention to cohomological Hall algebras and Stefano D'Alesio for useful conversations.
+I want to thank my advisor Giovanni Felder for his guidance and constant attention throughout the development of this project.
+I also thank Richard Rimanyi for drawing my attention to CoHAs and Stefano D'Alesio for useful conversations.

-This work was supported by the National Centre of Competence in Research SwissMAP--The Mathematics of Physics-- and grant $200021\_196892$ of the Swiss National Science Foundation.
+This work was supported as a part of NCCR SwissMAP, a National Centre of Competence in Research, funded by the Swiss National Science Foundation (grant number 205607) and grant $200021\_196892$ of the Swiss National Science Foundation.